RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 ## Main Sections

 - JavaScript / JQuery / DOM
+- MVC with Backbone.js
-- CSS
+- CSS / Sass
-- DataBases
-- General Computer Science
-- Do you think this student is ready for an EntryLevel/SoftwareI position?
-General Notes
+- Workflow: Git, GitHub, Bower, NPM, and Gulp

 > Note that the question in each section are ordered from easiest to most difficult to help you gauge student skill